What is a Schengen visa?

 A Schengen visa is a short stay visa allowing its holder to circulate in the Schengen area.
 The Schengen area covers 26 European countries ("Schengen States") without border controls between them.
 These countries are: Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.

-Travel to the Schengen area is relatively easy.
-Generally speaking, with a Schengen visa you may enter one country and travel freely throughout the Schengen region during the validity of the visa.
+With a Schengen visa you may enter one country and travel freely throughout the Schengen region during the validity of the visa.
 Internal border controls are limited with no or few stops and checks.